swomics/Plutella_genomes/README.md

 # Plutella genomes
-Program command notes &amp; scripts for Plutella MS This code is provided for transparency purposes only.
+Program command notes &amp; scripts for Plutella MS

+The code provided is not intended as functional software, but is provided for transparency.